AJIXuMuK/spfx-ootb-fields/README.md

   }
 ```

-Additionally, any of icluded components can be used by itself.
+Additionally, any of included components can be used by itself.

 ## Controls
 Here is a list of the controls included in the package with a description which field types are covered with the specific control.